Zasterify/Python-Practice/README.md

 Remember to commit and push.
 Do NOT use generic names and numbers.
 Make sure the commit message makes sense about what you did.
 I should be able to read your commit message and understand in general what went on before you saved without ever opening the code.

-## Time Limit: _1 hour_
+## Time Limit: _30 minutes_

 I will be keeping track of the time, your time starts as soon as i commit this file and send the message in the chat.

 ## Instructions

-1. In the branch `"string_and_console_output"` find the file `"show.py"` and do the following:
+1. In the branch `"string_and_console_output"` make a new file and call it `"name.py"` and do the following:
-   - Save your full name to a variable called `"name"`
+   - Save your first name to a variable called `"name"`
-   - Save your age to a variable called `"age"`
-   - Save where you are from to a variable called `"country"`
-   - Save where you go to school to a variable called `"college"`
-2. Create a few sentences that use the variables above.
-Check out the example below.

-_Notice that the items in the variables only hold the value they are assigned.
-This means i can change them later on and still run the same program to show a different output.
-Try it by putting your name, and then putting a friend's name.
-You will show me both of these._
+   - Print the `"name"`5 times, but you can only use one print statement

+_Note there should be appropriate spaces in between words_

 ## Example Outputs

 When I run your file, I should see something like this:

-1. _My name is Emmanuel Ogunjirin.
-I am 20 years old.
-I am from the country Nigeria, and i attend the University of Virginia_
+1. Emmanuel Emmanuel Emmanuel Emmanuel Emmanuel or
+2. Deborah Deborah Deborah Deborah Deborah